top of page

 " I am that I am."

-(The Bible Exodus chapter 3, Verse 14)
+(The Bible Exodus chapter 3, verse 14)

-The name of God, which has not changed since time immemorial, is a description of God's nature.
-On the one hand, it ex-presses that God has always existed and will exist for all eternity.
-On the other hand, it indi-cates that God is always the same, then as now and also in future, which means that there is no change in God and that God is faithful in every respect and his word per-fectly reliable.
+God introduces himself in the Holy Scrip-tures with the name "J-a-h-w-e" or "Jah-Hu-WaH" (not "jehovah"), which means "The Eter-nal Being" in Hebrew.
+Later, because of peo-ple's deep reverence for God, the four let-ters YHWH (the so-called tetragram) were used to avoid having to pronounce God's holy name.
+Even later, the name of God was replaced by the title "LORD", which was in-tended to emphasize God's majesty as crea-tor and ruler.
+The name of God, which has not changed since time immemorial, is a description of his nature.
+On the one hand, it expresses that God has always existed and will continue to exist for all eternity.
+On the other hand, His name means that God remains the same, then, now and in the fu-ture.
+This means that there is no change in God and that God is faithful in every way and His Word is completely trustworthy.

 "They changed the truth of God